Emilia-Capital/comment-hacks/readme.md

 ## Screenshots

-Screenshot of a clean comment notification email:
+Screenshot of a clean comment notification email:<br/>
 ![Screenshot of a clean comment notification email](assets/screenshot-1.png)

 The comment parent edit box: